 For a CISO's role to be most effective, they should report directly to the board of directors.
 This ensures the board remains informed about the organization's cyber risks.
 Furthermore, it grants the CISO access to essential resources, ensuring robust protection of organizational assets.

-Setting the Right Expectations for the CISO Role
+Setting Right, Realistic Expectations for the CISO Role

-However, the board must also ensure that the CISO has the staff, budget, and authority to execute their role effectively.
-It's unrealistic to assume a CISO can prevent all cyber threats.
-While they play a central role in the cybersecurity framework, it's a collective effort.
+While the board must ensure that the CISO has the staff, budget, and authority to execute their role effectively, it's unrealistic to assume a CISO can prevent all cyber threats.
+While they play a central role in the cybersecurity framework, cybersecurity requires a collective effort.
 Also, the board shouldn't see the CISO as a solution to all IT challenges.
-Their mandate is cybersecurity, not the daily operations of the IT department.
+The CISO’s mandate is to advance the long- and short-term strategic goals of the organization within the scope of cybersecurity.
+As outlined previously in this article, CISOs and CIOs have very distinct roles and the health of the organization is best advanced when these roles remain separate.

 Harmonizing Technology and Security in the Digital Age

 As cyber threats evolve, so does the need to understand the unique contributions of both the CISO and the CIO.
-Recognizing their distinct mandates and ensuring appropriate reporting structures can strike a balance between technology advancement and security.
+Recognizing their distinct mandates and ensuring appropriate reporting structures helps to achieve a necessary balance between technological advancement and security.
 In this digital age, organizations that discern and act on these roles' nuances will be better positioned to protect their most valuable assets.